For many contact center agents, setting an appointment marks a win. It’s the end goal that drives their conversations.

 In many conversations, you can guess the sorts of objections you’ll encounter before you hear them.
 A salesperson might expect budget concerns, and a customer service rep might be prepared for a hold time complaint.

-But when it comes to appointment setting, it’s a little tougher to guess the kinds of objections that may arise — particularly for those who work in the home improvement industry.
+But when it comes to appointment setting, it’s a little tougher to guess the kinds of objections that may arise — particularly for those who work in the home improvement or mortgage industry.
+However, the right mortgage sales scripts and technology help lenders close more and increase contact rates.

 From customers interested in handling their projects DIY-style to those concerned about bad reviews, agents setting appointments for home improvement businesses have to be prepared for questions and objections that go deeper than run-of-the-mill budget concerns if they hope to set appointments that stick.

 To be successful in this space, it’s vital to have a firm grasp on the nuances of the business and industry.
-When agents know the specific challenges of installing solar panels or remodeling a bathroom, they can prepare to handle any unusual objections that arise on the path to setting an appointment.
+When agents follow proven solar cold calling scripts and address the specific challenges of installing solar panels, their can be prepared to overcome common objections that arise on the path to setting an appointment.

 Start with Understanding